 Maximizing the Utility of Data

-With Senate, we have built in a data governance framework that can help businesses avoid unnecessarily compromising data analysis.
+With Data Republic, we have built in a data governance framework that can help businesses avoid unnecessarily compromising data analysis.

-Rather than relying solely on one control—the data itself—Senate offers seven governance controls.
+Rather than relying solely on one control—the data itself—Data Republic offers seven governance controls.
 The seven controls work like a series of adjustable levers that allow businesses to better manage information disclosure risks, while maximizing the utility of data.

-For example, one of Senate’s controls can limit where and how data is accessed.
-This is done with a Discovery Workspace—a quarantined virtual machine, where authorized users can run analytics software on the data, but the data itself never leaves the Senate platform.
+For example, one of Data Republic’s controls can limit where and how data is accessed.
+This is done with a Discovery Workspace—a quarantined virtual machine, where authorized users can run analytics software on the data, but the data itself never leaves the Data Republic platform.

-Sensitive information is protected throughout the process by a decentralized matching architecture, advanced techniques to protect customers’ personally identifiable information, and Senate’s seven governance controls.
+Sensitive information is protected throughout the process by a decentralized matching architecture, advanced techniques to protect customers’ personally identifiable information, and Data Republic’s seven governance controls.

 Governance Managers and Analysts Working Together